systemd/mkosi/mkosi.md

 `--debug=`

 : Enable additional debugging output.

-Takes a comma-separated list of arguments specifying the area of interest.
-Pass any invalid value (e.g. empty) to list currently accepted values.
+`--debug-shell=`

+: When executing a command in the image fails, mkosi will start an interactive shell in the image allowing further debugging.

 `--version`